- Advanced Palliative Equipment Response

 DHS will provide equipment to enable the client to remain living at home when:

-- Safety: the provision of the equipment item will minimise the risk of serious injury to client, carer or service provider OR
+- Safety: the provision of the equipment item will minimise the risk of serious injury to the client, carer or service provider OR

 - Independence / function: the client, with or without a carer, is compromised when completing tasks of daily living (see Tasks of Daily Living) without the provision of the equipment item OR

-- Need for services: the need for provision of or additional carer / community support services (for example personal care / shopping assist) is avoided or substantially reduced by the provision of the equipment item OR
+- Need for services: the need for provision of additional carer / community support services (for example personal care / shopping assist) is avoided or substantially reduced by the provision of the equipment item OR

 - Potential for functional gain: provision of the equipment item will facilitate the person to make improvements in their functional capacity OR